phan/phan/internal/CLI-HELP.md

   that are probably never referenced.
   This has a few known false positives, e.g. for loops or branches.

+ --redundant-condition-detection
+  Emit issues for conditions such as `is_int(expr)` that are redundant or impossible.

+  This has some known false positives for loops, variables set in loops, and global variables.

  -j, --processes <int>
   The number of parallel processes to run during the analysis phase.
 Defaults to 1.